 As mentioned above, you can find a lot of opinions on the necessity of cover letters.

-However, I have a deep analytical streak, so I decided to look for some proper research on the topic.
+However, I have a deep analytical streak, so I looked for research on the topic.

-In case you’re wondering, “post-Recession” matters because potential employers could demand ridiculous job requirements during the years of double-digit unemployment.
+In case you’re wondering, unemployment levels matter because potential employers can demand ridiculous job requirements during years of double-digit unemployment.
 They can’t do that when unemployment is under 7% and they often can’t find the perfect person for the job.

 SHRM Study — 2014